enmag/F3/README.md

 * TA : LTL model checking on timed automata (directory `ltl_timed_automata`)
 * TTS : LTL model checking on timed transition systems (directory `ltl_timed_transition_system`)
-* HS : LTL model checking on hybrid systems (directory `ltl_hybrid_system`) Each directory contains the benchmarks in the input language of a number of tools including F3.
+* HS : LTL model checking on hybrid systems (directory `ltl_hybrid_system`)

-More details on the benchmarks are provided in `benchmarks/README`
+Each directory contains the benchmarks in the input language of a number of tools including F3.

 ## F3 command line options
 Every command line option supported by F3 comes with a default value, hence you can "just run it" without specifying anything special.